yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 <br />

 #### Additional Options

 ###### MTP

-In our initial attempt (thanks to Yujie Pu), MTP decoding does not show improvement for the overall goodput, we will invesigate it later:
+In our initial attempt (thanks to Yujie Pu), MTP decoding (with deepseek draft model) does not show improvement for the overall goodput, we will invesigate it later:

 <br />